Skip to Content

 Chart showing historic real GDP growth and Morningstar estimates for 2024 through 2028.

-Inflation marches back to normal
+Inflation is marching back to normal

 Graph showing core consumer price inflation year over year in the United Kingdom, Euro Area 20, Japan, the United States, and China.

-US home price appreciation runs hot
+US home price appreciation runs hot again

 Chart showing median house prices and percentage growth in United States metro areas.